ubc-library-rc/gis-storymaps/content/add-text-media.md

 ---
 # Add text and media

-First things first, add text to explain what this storymap is about.
+First things first, add a **text** content block to explain what this StoryMap is about.
+Highlight your text and experiment with the different styling options.

-Add image from data folder.
+Add an **image** from `storymaps-workshop` folder — either your own or one provided.
+Notice you can dictate whether the image sits to the left or right of your text, or takes up the width of the screen.
+Clicking the gear icon, you can give the image an attribution and alt text.

-Also note that there is a size limit to images you can upload on the public account.
-For raster images, you may need to resize them.
+Also note that there is a size limit to the media you can upload on the public account.
+If you plan on uploading a lot of rasters to your Content, you may need to resize them.
+Additionally, if you have long videos it's recommended you upload them to another platform, like YouTube, and embed them via links.
+This won't take up any space on your account.

-Add video.

-Then add separator bar.
+Add any other content blocks you wish. then **add a separator bar**.